My Husband Had An Affair And I Stayed

 I have witnessed infidelity in real life which resulted in both divorce and reconciliation.
-I have watched affairs play out on television, almost to the point of desensitization.
+I have watched physical and emotional affairs play out on television, almost to the point of desensitization.
 I have had long talks with girlfriends about what we would do if our partner strayed, and about men who cheat and women who stay.
 Never, I thought.
 That will never be me.
 Not only would I never marry a man with wandering eyes, I would also never stay with a cheater — not in a relationship and especially not in a marriage.

 When I met my husband 20 years ago, he felt like home.
 I was his first serious girlfriend, the first woman he introduced to his mother.
 He had never cheated.
 He adored me, and everyone could tell.
 I felt safe, maybe too safe.